1953 Iranian coup d'état: Assassination attempt on the Shah; Mosaddegh becomes prime minister

-The Shah and his prime minister had an antagonistic relationship.
+The Shah and his new prime minister Mosaddegh had an antagonistic relationship.
 Part of the problem stemmed from the fact that Mosaddegh was connected by blood to the former royal Qajar dynasty, and saw the Pahlavi king as a usurper to the throne.
 But the real issue stemmed from the fact that Mosaddegh represented a pro-democratic force that wanted to temper the Shah's rule in Iranian politics.
-He wanted the Shah to be a ceremonial monarch rather than a ruling monarch, thus giving the elected government power over the un-elected Shah.
+He wanted the Shah to be a ceremonial monarch rather than a ruling monarch, thus giving the elected government power instead of the un-elected Shah.
 While the constitution of Iran gave the Shah the power to rule directly, Mosaddegh used the united National Front bloc and the widespread popular support for the oil nationalization vote (the latter which the Shah supported as well) in order to block the Shah's ability to act.
 As a result, the oil nationalization issue became increasingly intertwined with Mosaddegh's pro-democracy movement.
 The dejected Shah was angered by Mosaddegh's "insolence" (according to Abbas Milani, he angrily paced in the rooms of his palace at the thought that he would be reduced to a figurehead).
-But Mosaddegh and the oil nationalization's popularity prevented the Shah from acting against his prime minister (which was allowed under Iran's constitution, something that Mosaddegh felt a king had no right to do).
+But Mosaddegh and the oil nationalization's popularity prevented the Shah from acting against his prime minister (which was allowed under Iran's constitution), something that Mosaddegh felt a king had no right to do.
 In 1952 the Shah dismissed Mosaddegh, replacing him with Ahmad Qavam (a veteran prime minister).
 But widespread protests by Mosaddegh supporters resulted in the Shah immediately reinstating him.